ni/measurement-plugin-service-extension-example/CONTRIBUTING.md

 # Contributing to Measurement Plug-In Service Extension Example

-Contributions to Measurement Plug-In Service Extension Example are welcome from all!
+Contributions to the Measurement Plug-In Service Extension Example are welcome from all!
+This repo contains an example of integrating a custom-built service with the Measurement Plug-In framework.

 Measurement Plug-In Service Extension Example is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/measurement-plugin-service-extension-example/).